 Can I ask witnesses for their written statements?

 When you purchase a car insurance policy, you enter into a binding contract with the insurance company.
-The contract requires the insurance company to protect you in case of an accident.
-Protection can include investigating the accident, paying a claim, as well as their duty to provide legal representation at no additional cost when necessary.
+The contract requires the company to protect you in case of an accident.
+Protection can include investigating the accident, paying a claim, as well as providing legal representation at no additional cost when necessary.

 How does a Notice of Occurrence and Cooperation Clause affect me?